-Our all new, all exciting adventure for our children.
-A range of truly emerging experiences, leading to fantastic writing opportunities across the school.
+Writing can be a real adventure for our children.
+At Bledington, we use a range of truly emerging experiences, leading to fantastic writing opportunities across the school.

 Getting our Water Wheels Turning